 It’s like having your own street name but for the digital world!
 You want people to remember it so they visit your website.

 That’s why it’s crucial to pick a domain name that captures your brand’s purpose while being distinctive.
-Read on to learn how to choose a domain name for search engine optimization (SEO), but first…the basics!
+The SEO implications of such an important decision are vast.
+Your SEO company can provide a lot of assistance when choosing a business’s new domain.
+Read on to learn how to choose a domain name for search engine optimization (SEO)!

 What is a domain name?

 A domain name is the distinctive address visitors put into their web browser to reach your website.
 It consists of two primary parts:

 - The top-level domain (TLD) — the extension at the end of the domain name (.com, .org, or .net.).